-for the disguises evolved from Toma getting involved with the "Mob."
-He, with a various "Mob."
-He, with a various amount of disguises, was able to

-arrest the most important men.
+for the disguises evolved from Toma getting involved with the "Moh He, with a various amount of disguises, was able to arrest the most important men.

-Great publicity, on ty, in

-newspapers and in magazines, on David Toma and his disguises, on David toma and his disguises, brought his life to TV with a series on ABC.
-Most every studio wanted him, although NBC turned him down and ABC took the show on without an agent.
-Toma fought for the show, He was even able to get the show's name changed from "Super rame changed from "Super Cop" to Toma.
+Great publicity, on tv, in newspapers and in magazines, on David Toma and his disguises, brought his life to TV with a series on ABC.
+Most every studio wanted him, although NBC turned him down and ABC took turned him down and ABC took the show on without an agent.
+Toma fought for the show.
+He was even able to get the show's name changed from "Supr-Cop" to Toma.
 "I came to WPC as a friend, not as a Super Cop.
 Toma was asked how accurate

 Toma was.
 He said it was very ac-

+Aerosmith

-Aerosmith A night of hard rock
+A night of hard rock

 Roy Wood's

 returns by popular demand

-To be announced

-Dance and boogle with

-CORK&BOttle

-Messenger Service

-Wizzard

 Oct.
+12: To be amount Oct.
 12: To be announced

 Oct.
-9, 10 & 11 Wild Cherry
+9, 10 & 11 Wild Cherry plus recorded DJ music.

-Quicksilver

-NOTICE For you comfort and convenience, we have

-2 shows nitely at 10A 11:30 PM Admission \$3.00 The Joint in the Woods-400 Smith Road, Parsippany, N.J.
-For into call (201) 335-9800

-someone play yourself.
-Toma acted as a consultant to the series and also had a small part in each episode.

-'What about Tony Musante who portrayed him on the small screen; "Tony played me well.
-He has a lot to learn.
+Outcksilver Messenger Service NOTICE For you comfort and convenience, we have the woo Dance and boogle with Oct.
+11: Wizzard curate and "it feel good to see someone play yourself.
+Toma acted as a consultant to the serie and also had a small part in each episode.
+"What about Tony Musante who portrayed him on the small who portrayed nim on the small screen; "Tony played me well, He has a lot to learn.
 Tony did not want to do the show anymore.
 The producers made a great mistake in picking Musante.
-He doesn't give a damn nor is he a good human being.
-He is a great
+He doesn't give a damp nor is he a good human being.

-good human being.
 He is a great actor, but he is not sensitive.
 "How are the other police shows in terms of being accurate?
-Toma replied "They are greatly dramatized, although Police Story and Kojack are both good.
-People could identify with my show.
-Many incidents on my show.
-Many incidents on other police shows come from
+Toma replied "They are greatly dramatized, although Police Story and Kojack are both good: People could identify with my show.
+Many incidents on other police shows come from incidents in my life.